home previous next

 And to give you a further of what "heavy unstressing" can lead to I refer you once again to "Kropinski's List of TM Casualties."
 Below is an example from his TM victim list.
 This woman was well known to the TM world, since she was the wife of the president of the Maharishi University of Management (MUM), (the TM organization's private university (formerly called "Maharishi International University" (MIU)).

 [Victim #4], Los Angeles, California: The former wife of Dr. Keith Wallace lived in the TM center in Los Angeles.
-She was under the personal guidance of MMY and was permitted to live in the center with MMY's personal permission.
+She was under the personal guidance of Mahesh and was permitted to live in the center with Mahesh's personal permission.
 In a hallucination while practicing the TM-Sidhi program she felt an older woman was drawing energy from her body preventing her from levitating.
 She purchased a gun and shot the woman during their practice of TM Sidhis.

+I suggest you read the rest of Kropinsky's testimony.
 Similar stories can be found in the "TranceNet Personal Histories Archive."

 To continue on the same theme: on the opening page of this web site I suggested that you take a look at the sworn affidavit of Attorney Anthony D. DeNaro.
 DeNaro is a former professor of economics and business law at MIU (this was before it was called MUM), as well as former legal counsel to the same institution.
 This affidavit is a gold mine, and worth a careful read.
 Right now, though, I'll concentrate on statements he made that cast a light on the toxic psychological effects of TM.
 In the affidavit, DeNaro says things such as (emphasis added):

-Why "heavy unstressing"?
-Why can TM practice be so psychologically toxic?
+Why "heavy unstressing", why can TM practice be so psychologically toxic?

-TM induces trance, but trance of itself is neither "good" nor "bad."
+TM induces dissociation (trance), but trance of itself is neither "good" nor "bad."
 The ability to enter trance is actually a natural feature of human psychology.
 Experts on the subject say that becoming heavily absorbed in TV show, or absorbed in a book, or absorbed in a daydream can be a benign form of trance.

 Table of Contents FAQ